Sophie: graduate of the Sanctuary's first therapy dog class in 2002 at 8 years old

 Companions sponsors the use of senior dogs in the community as therapy dogs, working with people in need of the companionship only an old dog can give.
-Our work ranges from visiting people in nursing homes, hospitals, group homes, and assisted living communities to helping children in reading programs.
+Our work ranges from visiting people in nursing homes, hospitals, hospice homes, group homes, schools, colleges, and assisted living communities to helping children in reading programs.
 The jobs an old dog can do are nearly endless.

 Henry & Mary Lou